LordUnicorn31/Kujo-Studios/Docs/GDD.md

 Fog of war: This game has a fog of war system.
 It means that a part of the map is shown (where the player starts) and the other is unseen.
 This mechanics allows us to surprise and make the player explore.
 The idea is that by putting fog of war the player will have to explore places to find resources and he will get surprisily attacked by the enemy.

+Evolution: In this game the player must notice a change between the first minute he plays and the minute 20 of game.
+This means that the games has to evolve, starting from a point where the decisions don't matter (farming phase) to a point where you have to get an army to destriy the enemies and escape.
+It is essential that the player feels he has got stronger while playing.

 # Buildings